The Lake Hayes walkway is an easy trek with big rewards.

 Once we arrived in Wanaka, we spent two nights in a yurt accommodation that was a really awesome experience.
 Oasis Yurt Lodge is a unique accommodation where you can find peace along your hectic journey.
 These yurts are more luxurious than typical glamping in New Zealand.
 Every yurt has power and lighting, so you’ll be able to charge and use your electronic devices.
 The beds are very comfortable for a cozy and restful night’s sleep.
 There’s a massive shared kitchen where you can prepare all of your own meals, too!

 Justin and I wished we could have stayed even longer at Oasis Yurt Lodge.
+Relaxing there was one of our favorite things to do in Wanaka.
 This luxurious yurt combines modern amenities with a peaceful environment, along with spectacular views at the gateway to the Southern Alps.
 Unwind in style at Oasis Yurt Lodge for marvelous memories that will last a lifetime.
 If you’re looking for where to stay in Wanaka, this is our #1 recommendation.
 We can’t wait to someday return to Oasis Yurts in the future.
 Click here to book your stay at Oasis Yurts or check out more reviews by fellow travelers.

 PLANNING A TRIP TO NEW ZEALAND?

 Research even more with New Zealand guide books to help plan your holidays.

 Read the rest of my New Zealand blog posts for the best trip ever.